Did you know we spend almost 1/3 of our lifetime asleep?

 Below is a selection of Sherbourne mattresses that we have in stock, as well as their main features:

 Royal – a deep, luxurious, ten inch mattress, featuring three layers of supportive foam and an additional layer of memory foam.
-Provides softness and temperature control for a perfect night’s sleep.
+It also provides softness and temperature control.

 Victoria – deep layers of latex, memory and base foams, plus a ‘cool-max’ cover, help to alleviate overheating problems.
-Latex foam also provides optimal support, helping to keep the spine straight.
+Latex foam offers optimal support, helping to keep the spine straight.

 Deluxe – features a generous layer of pressure-relieving memory foam over a thicker, supportive layer of reflex foam.